sid030sid/did-ipfs-service-provider/README.md

    - **IPFS for Machine Learning Training:** IPFS hosts a wealth of data valuable for Machine Learning (ML) ([source](https://www.researchgate.net/publication/339657216_Decentralized_Transfer_Learning_using_Blockchain_IPFS_for_Deep_Learning), [source](https://discuss.ipfs.tech/t/reasons-why-ipfs-is-a-powerful-tool-for-machine-learning/13411/3), [source](https://dl.acm.org/doi/10.1007/s11042-022-13163-w)).
 However, for ML data to be usable, it must be organized systematically. _did:ipfs_ can assist by storing tags within service endpoints, categorizing files by type, format, content and other aspects relevant for ML.
 The currently implemented `did:ipfs service provider` shows how the "tags" service endpoint could hold metadata that makes files in the "file" attribute ready and discoverable for ML training.
 Moreover, combined with uploader record-keeping (see `1.
 Secure Documentation of Authorship`), _did:ipfs_ could support a marketplace for IPFS-based training data, connecting data owners with model developers.

+### Comaparative analysis
+In this section, _did:ipfs_ is compared to the most commonly used DID methods and other IPFS based DID Methods.

+#### Comparison with other IPFS based DID Methods
+IPFS based DID methods use IPFS or IPFS like technology for their use functionality.
+In the following they are compared to _did:ipfs_.

+##### Comparison with did:ipid
+TODO

+##### Comparison with did:ion
+IPFS based layer 2 of Bitcoin....
+TODO

+##### Comparison with did:dht
+TODO

 ### FAQ